 Students should only be dropped off/picked up at the approved zone for drop off in front of the school.
 Lack of supervision and potential safety concerns make this the only acceptable pickup point.
 Parking on the street and in the Visitors' Parking Lot is allowed.
 PLEASE DO NOT PARK IN THE STAFF PARKING NOR IN THE RED ZONES.
 If parents need to park, parents must walk to their waiting child and escort them back to the parked car.
+DO NOT WAVE OR CALL TO YOUR CHILD(REN) TO COME TO YOU!
 USING THE CROSSWALK IS THE SAFEST CROSSING PATH IN FRONT OF CARS.

 The lobby is not an entrance or exit for the students.
 Students should enter/exit at the east side gate of the campus.
 The lobby restrooms and drinking fountain should not be used by students before or after school.
 There are restrooms and drinking fountains located on campus.
 ILLUSTRATED MAPS ARE AVAILABLE IN THE SCHOOL OFFICE.
-(Also see TRAFFIC - SAFETY AND "WELL-BEHAVED CONDUCT FOR DROP-OFF AND PICK-UP")
+(Also see TRAFFIC - SAFETY, STUDENT PICK-UP/DROP-OFF, AND "WELL-BEHAVED CONDUCT FOR DROP-OFF AND PICK-UP" at the end of the handbook)